Blue

 HM Prison Inverness“I gained useful skills through the Peep programme that will help me day-to-day when I’ve been released from prison.
 It gave me a better understanding of parenting and what can help my child.”

-Staff: Two Peep-trained practitioners, Gillian Forbes from Highland Council and Mairianne Nairn from Care & Learning Alliance (CALA); the project built on CALA’s existing Prison Service work with remand prisoners and their families, and on Highland Council’s Peep delivery in local communities over the past decade.
+Staff: Two Peep-trained practitioners, Gillian Forbes from Highland Council and Mairianne Nairn from Care & Learning Alliance (CALA); the project built on CALA’s Prison Service work with remand prisoners and their families, and on Highland Council’s Peep delivery in local communities over the past decade.

 Project overview (from the practitioners):